nand2mario/ddr3_framebuffer_gowin/README.md

 * Maintains a frame buffer of user specified dimensions (640x480 in this demo) in DDR3.
 * Color depth supported: 24, 18, 15 and 12 bits.
 * Upscales the frame buffer to 720p while maintaining aspect ratio.
+* Supports dynamic change of the frame buffer dimensions and the display dimensions.
+* Allows updates to be frame buffer from any clock domain.

 Some implementation details,
 * Uses Gowin IP for DDR3 memory controller.
 DDR3 is running at 297Mhz, 4x 720 pixel clock of 74.25Mhz (i.e. DDR3-594).
 Per [Micron datasheet](https://forum.digilent.com/topic/25816-should-max-clock-period-be-min-clock-period/), DDR3 lowest frequency is 300Mhz.
 However this is working fine for me...
 * Streams data from DDR3 about 40 pixels ahead and fills a 16 pixel buffer, to hide DDR3 and controller latency.
 * DDR3 refresh is completely turned off for better timing consistency.
 It's fine as the buffer is written to at 60fps, much faster than the allows DRAM 64ms refresh intervals.
-* Updates to be framebuffer can be driven from any clock domain (just pass the clock to the clk pin) as an asynchronous FIFO is used to bridge the data transfer to the pixel clock domain.
+* An asynchronous FIFO is used to bridge the data transfer from the user clock domain to the pixel clock domain.

 Resource usage: ~3600 LUTs, ~4600 REGs, 16 BRAMs (including the frame buffer, HDMI TX and DDR3 controller).